Stop Paying Credit Card Debt and Stop Worrying About It

 In addition to late fees, your credit card issuer may increase your interest rate.
 Many companies apply penalty APRs (Annual Percentage Rates) for late payments, which can dramatically increase the amount of interest you owe.

 Your account will be marked as delinquent and you’ll start receiving calls and letters from the creditor attempting to collect the debt.
-If the account remains unpaid for 180 days it likely be sold to a third party collection agency, which will then take over the collection efforts.
+If the account remains unpaid for 180 days, it is likely to be sold to a third-party collection agency, which will then take over the collection efforts.

 If you’re wondering what happens if you never pay collections, be prepared for persistent collection calls and letters.
-Dealing with collection agencies can be stressful and further harms your score.
+Dealing with collection agencies can be stressful and even more harmful to your score.

 In extreme cases, collectors may sue you for the outstanding balance plus any fees and interest accrued.
 If the court rules in their favor, they may be granted a judgment to garnish your wages or levy your bank accounts.